 The Task Force, in analyzing information to develop this report, requested all GAO reports which dealt with the subject of indirect costs.
 The reports listed below indicate that the subject of indirect costs is not unique to Indians or even to government contractors.
-Some of the reports point out that the idea of using a flat fee, rather than negotiated indirect cost rates, has been examined by other agencies and phabetical order within category by document title.)
+Some of the reports point out that the idea of using a flat fee, rather than negotiated indirect cost rates, has been examined by other agencies and rejected by other contractors.
+(The references are listed in alphabetical order within category by document title.)